Venezuela's parliament launches probe into Capriles

 Comparing it with videos of his speeches, the opposition leader said his words had been taken out of context to make it look like he was whipping up violence.
 Moments later, his press conference was interrupted - by a repeat of the same "cadena."

-That triggered a noisy demonstration in at least one wealthier Caracas neighborhood, with Capriles supporters banging pots and pans from windows in a traditional form of protest.
+That triggered a noisy demonstration in at least one wealthier Caracas neighbourhood, with Capriles supporters banging pots and pans from windows in a traditional form of protest.

 "They want to stop people seeing the truth," he said later.